There are three major differences between an expert witness and an ordinary witness. They are as follows.

 1. An expert witness gives evidence of his opinion.

 An ordinary witness is a witness of fact and gives evidence of those facts which are under inquiry.

-2. The expert witness supports his evidence by the experiments which has been performed by him in absence of opposite party.
+2. The expert witness supports his evidence by the experiments which have been performed by him in the absence of the opposite party.

-Ordinary witness is available to opposite party for veracity (truthfulness, accuracy, correctness, faithfulness, fidelity; reputability, honesty, sincerity, trustworthiness, reliability, dependability) (refer section 146)
+The ordinary witness is available to the opposite party for veracity (truthfulness, accuracy, correctness, faithfulness, fidelity) (refer to section 146 of the Evidence Act).

-The major difference between these two types of witnesses is personal knowledge.
-Expert may use their knowledge or skill to draw conclusions whereas ordinary witness can base their opinion only on what they observed.
+The significant difference between an expert witness and an ordinary witness is personal knowledge.
+An expert may use their knowledge or skill to draw conclusions, whereas ordinary witness can base their opinion only on what they observed.

 - Top 138 Legal Maxims for Law Exams - 7th January 2024

 - 10 Legal Jobs and Career Options After Law in 2024 - 7th January 2024

 - 11 Tips to Pass AIBE With Bare Acts and MCQ Tests in 2024 - 7th January 2024